JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 After you have selected one of the [TeamCity installation options](installation.md#Select+TeamCity+Installation+Package), proceed with corresponding installation instructions:

-* [Windows .exe distribution](#Installing+TeamCity+via+Windows+installation+package) \- the executable which provides the installation wizard for Windows platforms and allows installing the server as a Windows service;
+* [Windows .exe distribution](#Installing+TeamCity+via+Windows+installation+package) – the executable which provides the installation wizard for Windows platforms and allows installing the server as a Windows service.
-* [.tar.gz distribution](#Installing+TeamCity+bundled+with+Tomcat+servlet+container+%28Linux%2C+macOS%2C+Windows%29) \- the archive with a "portable" version suitable for all platforms;
+* [.tar.gz distribution](#Installing+TeamCity+bundled+with+Tomcat+servlet+container+%28Linux%2C+macOS%2C+Windows%29) – the archive with a "portable" version suitable for all platforms.
-* Docker image \- check the instructions at the [image page](https://hub.docker.com/r/jetbrains/teamcity-server/);
+* Docker image – check the instructions at the [image page](https://hub.docker.com/r/jetbrains/teamcity-server/).
-* [.war distribution](#Installing+TeamCity+into+Existing+J2EE+Container) \- for experienced users who want to run TeamCity in a separately installed Web application server.
+* [.war distribution](#Installing+TeamCity+into+Existing+J2EE+Container) – for experienced users who want to run TeamCity in a separately installed Web application server.
 Consider using `.tar.gz` distribution instead. `.war` is not recommended to use unless really required (please [let us know](https://confluence.jetbrains.com/display/TW/Feedback) the reasons).

 Compared to the `.war` distribution, the `.exe` and `.tar.gz` distributions:
-* include a Tomcat version which TeamCity is tested with, so it is known to be a working combination.
+* Include a Tomcat version which TeamCity is tested with, so it is known to be a working combination.
 This might not be the case with an external Tomcat.
-* define additional JRE options which are usually recommended for running the server
+* Define additional JRE options which are usually recommended for running the server.
-* have the [teamcity-server startup script](#Starting+TeamCity+server) which provides several convenience options (for example, separate environment variable for memory settings) and configures TeamCity correctly (for example, `.log4j` configuration)
+* Have the [teamcity-server startup script](#Starting+TeamCity+server) which provides several convenience options (for example, separate environment variable for memory settings) and configures TeamCity correctly (for example, `.log4j` configuration).
-* (at least under Windows) provide better error reporting for some cases (like a missing Java installation)
+* At least under Windows, provide better error reporting for some cases (like a missing Java installation).
-* under Windows, allow running TeamCity as a service with the ability to use the same configuration as if run from the console
+* Under Windows, allow running TeamCity as a service with the ability to use the same configuration as if run from the console.
-* come bundled with a build agent distribution and single startup script which allows for easy TeamCity server evaluation with one agent
+* Come bundled with a build agent distribution and single startup script which allows for easy TeamCity server evaluation with one agent.
-* come bundled with the devPackage for [TeamCity plugin development](https://confluence.jetbrains.com/display/TCD18/Developing+TeamCity+Plugins).
+* Come bundled with the devPackage for [TeamCity plugin development](https://confluence.jetbrains.com/display/TCD18/Developing+TeamCity+Plugins).
-* may provide more convenience features in the future
+* May provide more convenience features in the future.

 After installation, the TeamCity web UI can be accessed via a web browser.
 The default addresses are [`http://localhost/`](http://localhost/) for Windows distribution and [`http://localhost:8111/`](http://localhost:8111/) for the `tar.gz` distribution.